spencermountain/spacetime/README.md

   </div>
 </div>

-but look:
+but look 🤓:
 ```js
 d = new Date(epoch)
 d.getHours() //hmmm
 ```

-it is no-longer universal.
+*it is no-longer universal.*

 It is specific to the timezone of your computer.

-<b>it's kinda sneaky,</b>
+it's kinda sneaky,

-javascript's `Date` objects are always running on the local calendar of the running computer.
+`javascript's Date objects` are always running on the local calendar of its computer.
 They can't do anything else.

-try to hack another timezone, by shifting forward the epoch..
+### 😅 try to hack another timezone,
+by shifting forward the epoch..
 ```js
 here = new Date()
 // allons-y à Paris!